AguaClara/StaRSFine/Spring2019FinalReport.md

 | 36.67 mL/s | 18.36 mL/s      |

 In the first trial, the team allowed the injection flow (inlet) to fill the tube to the top before the extraction pump (outlet) was turned on.
 The extraction pump pulled water until the prototype was halfway drained and then the extraction pump would turn off again.
 At this point, gravity made injection from the top of the apparatus unnecessary and acted as an "injection" source.
+The idea was that because the water level was rising to above the top branch, gravity would act to pull this water out and the system would behave the same way as it would if the team were actively pumping in water from the top.

 The last design consideration was converting between mL/s and RPM on the peristaltic pump that was connected to the inlet and outlet tubing.
 The team made new set points that converted to RPM values for the pump using ProCoDa, the outlet and inlet flow in mL/s and the tubing sizes (16 for outlet and 18 for inlet).
 More is detailed about the set points below in the [manual](#Manual).
 This was a design consideration for the team because the tubing size was adjusted in the apparatus based on the capacity of the peristaltic pump rates and calculations in ProCoDa.